Michigan Territory: Early government

-Due to the Quebec Act of 1774, Michigan was governed during the Revolution as part of the Province of Quebec.
-Although the 1783 Treaty of Paris gave the fledgling United States a claim to what is now Michigan, British policy was to hold on to Detroit and its dependencies at all costs.
-In 1784, Baron von Steuben would be sent to Canada by the Congress of the Confederation in a diplomatic capacity to address the question of Detroit and the Great Lakes, but Frederick Haldimand, the Governor of Quebec, refused to provide a passport, and negotiations collapsed before they had begun.
-Starting in 1784, the British administered their Michigan holdings as part of the District of Hesse along with what is now Western Ontario; in 1791 the Province of Quebec was split into Lower Canada (today's Province of Quebec) and Upper Canada (Ontario), and the districts of Upper Canada were renamed the next year, with the Hesse District designated as the Western District.
+Following the Quebec Act of 1774, Michigan was governed during the American Revolution as part of the Province of Quebec.
+Although the 1783 Treaty of Paris gave the fledgling United States a claim to the territory, British policy was to hold on to Detroit and its dependencies at all costs.
+In 1784, Baron von Steuben was sent to Canada by the Congress of the Confederation in a diplomatic capacity to address the question of Detroit and the Great Lakes, but Governor of Quebec Frederick Haldimand refused to provide a passport, and negotiations collapsed before they had begun.
+Starting in 1784, the British administered their Michigan holdings as part of the District of Hesse; in 1791 the Province of Quebec was split into Lower Canada (today's Province of Quebec) and Upper Canada (Ontario), and the districts of Upper Canada were renamed the next year, with the Hesse District designated as the Western District.

-In addition to the British remaining in the region, several states also held competing claims on the future state of Michigan.
-In 1779, Virginia established Illinois County with boundaries that encompassed all of the land east of the Mississippi River, north of the Ohio River and west of the Appalachian Mountains.
+In addition to the British remaining in the region, several states held competing claims on the territory.
+In 1779, Virginia established Illinois County with boundaries that encompassed all of the land east of the Mississippi River, north of the Ohio River, and west of the Appalachian Mountains.
 For all practical purposes, however, the county government never exercised actual control beyond an area limited to a few old French settlements along the major rivers.
 The overwhelming majority of the northwestern lands were controlled by the native tribes.
-New York, Connecticut, and Massachusetts also claimed portions of what was to become Michigan, but were even less able to enforce their pretensions, given Britain's control of the Great Lakes and the hostility of the tribes.
+New York, Connecticut, and Massachusetts also claimed portions of the Great Lakes region but were even less able to enforce their pretensions, given Britain's control of the Great Lakes and the hostility of the tribes.